-Introduced on January 12, 2023 State Expenditure
+Introduced on March 2, 2023 State Expenditure

 This bill specifies that RSIC may only consider pecuniary factors when making investment decisions on the retirement system managed by the commission.
 Additionally, to the extent practical, RSIC must retain the authority to exercise shareholder proxy rights for shares that are owned directly or indirectly on behalf of the system.
 The bill outlines how this retention of authority may be accomplished.
 This bill also grants the Attorney General's Office the authority to bring an action to enforce Chapter 16 of Title 9, entitled the Retirement System Funds.
+Further, this bill requires insurance companies, banking corporations, trust institutions, and credit unions to disclose any non-pecuniary objective that was considered for various decisions.